 Our individual approach also created something else beautiful: we created some amazing dance stars during our time in the school.
 Even though it seemed impossible to teach disabled kids how to dance, they more than exceeded our expectations.
 Because we practiced with some students individually, we had a lot of time to build their skills and confidence.
 Our contact person was surprised about one of the students: “Usually she doesn’t like to dance, but now she is asking if she can dance every day”.
 And even the most unfocussed student stayed in focus for the dancing.
 I couldn’t be prouder.

 All in all, I realize very much after this project that you can achieve things that seem impossible at first as long as you have the right mindset.
 That mindset is just “try, try again, and try again”.
-If a guy with a physical disability can learn how to dance, a girl with a mental disability can learn how to speak English, then you can also achieve what you set your mind to.
+If a guy with a physical disability can learn how to dance.
+Or a girl with a mental disability can learn how to speak English, then you can also achieve what you set your mind to.
 People who say they can’t are usually right, and so are the people who say they can.